camptocamp/MapStoreExtension/README.md

 If absent :
 - the extension will be present in the default context and not available for any other contexts.

+## Important warning

+As state-of-the-art MapStore doesn't enable extensions to register a viewer as a CustomViewer, we tweaked it with [this commit](https://github.com/camptocamp/MapStore2/commit/fcdea4f0eab87942a70a17b8eb8933d2a04584d1).

+As Mapstore is a submodule of both MapStoreExtension and mapstore2-georchestra, we had to create a custom image for mapstore2-georchestra, and the extension as to be built with that modification.